AlienRescue/AlienRescueWebsite/content/researchers.md

 <br />
 ### MA Reports Based on Alien Rescue

-Liu, S. (2018).
-[The Impact of Learner Metacognition and Goal Orientation on Problem-Solving in a Serious Game Environment](https://oi2.edb.utexas.edu/ltdb/dissertations/the-impact-of-learner-metacognition-and-goal-orientation-on-problem-solving-in-a-serious-game-environment/).
-Unpublished doctoral dissertation, the University of Texas at Austin, Austin, TX.

 Moudgalya, S. K. (2017).
 Problem-Based Learning Environment: Alien Rescue.
 Unpublished master report, the University of Texas at Austin, Austin, TX.